Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Debug Logging.rst

 	isobus::CANStackLogger::set_can_stack_logger_sink(&logger);

+	// If you want to change the logging level, you can do so as followed; the default level is INFO. isobus::CANStackLogger::set_log_level(isobus::CANStackLogger::LoggingLevel::DEBUG);

 The logger must be static or otherwise not go out of scope, as the CAN stack saves a reference to that logger object!

 That's all there is to it!
 Now, when you run your program you should see some logging messages are written to your console.